-The evaluation period for this course will be open from April 11-24, 2020.
+The evaluation period for this course will be open from April 9-22, 2022 and will not be viewable by faculty until after grades are due.
 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
 Guidance on how to give feedback in a professional and respectful manner is available at gatorevals.aa.ufl.edu/students/.
-Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals or in their Canvas course menu under GatorEvals.
-Summaries of course evaluation results are available to students at https://atgatorevals.aa.ufl.edu/public-results/ or https://gatorevals.aa.ufl.edu/instructors/instructor-reports/.
+Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from

+GatorEvals or in their Canvas course menu under GatorEvals.
+Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/public-results/.